 The graduation fee is mandatory and covers all applicable costs related to program completion, including administrative fees, transcript processing, diplomas, and ceremony costs.
 The charge cannot be itemized, and does not simply apply to costs applied to the ceremony, but rather to all costs related to the degree completion.
 The graduation fee is listed on the enrollment agreement students sign upon admission.

-No. Students who enroll in the 4 year DAIM program will participate in the graduation ceremony at the completion of their DAIM.
+No. Students who enroll in the 4 year dual degree DAIM program will participate in the graduation ceremony at the completion of their DAIM.
 Once all masters-level requirements are met, they will be awarded a Masters Degree (as indicated on their transcript), but they do not participate in graduation until completion of their doctoral requirements.
 For these students, masters diplomas are not automatically issued, but can be ordered for a $50 fee (plus shipping costs).

 Questions about the graduation ceremony can be directed to Robbyn Kawaguchi